Starfish Aorta Colossus

 NYC poet Paolo Javier invited filmmaker Lynne Sachs to create a film that would speak to one of his poems from his newly published book Court of the Dragon (Nightboat Books).
-Sachs chose Stanza 10 from Javier’s poem “Starfish Aorta Colussus”.
-She then decided to collaborate with film artist Sean Hanley in the editing of the film.
-Together, they traveled through 25 years of unsplit Regular 8 mm film that Sachs had shot — including footage of the A.I.D.S.
+Sachs chose Stanza 10 from Javier’s poem “Starfish Aorta Colussus” and then traveled through 25 years of her 8 mm films — including footage of the A.I.D.S.
 Quilt from the late 1980s, a drive from Florida to San Francisco, and a journey into a very untouristic part of Puerto Rico.
-Throughout the process, Sachs and Hanley explore the celebration of nouns and the haunting resonances of Javier’s poetry.
+Throughout the process, Sachs explores Javier’s celebration of nouns and the haunting resonances of Javier’s poetry.